opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

             but may be explicitly overidden by redefining it in a new 'flavor' entry.

+      .. attr:: generate-password
+         :type: bool

+         If booting a Windows image, an administrative password is required.
+If the password is not actually used (e.g., the image has key-based authentication enabled), a random password can be provided by enabling this option.
+The password is not stored anywhere and is not retrievable.

       .. attr:: public-ipv4
          :type: bool
          :default: False